steven-varga/h5cpp-doc/docs/architecture.md

 h5::write(fd,"/result",M);
 ```
 #### APPEND
-When receiving a stream of data, packet tables are the way to go.
+When receiving a stream of data, packet tables are most likely the way to go.
 While this operator does rely on its own `h5::pt_t` descriptor, the underlying dataset is just the same old one introduced in previous section.
-The `h5::pt_t` are seamlessly convertible to `h5::ds_t` and vica-versa.
+The `h5::pt_t` handles seamlessly convert to `h5::ds_t` and vica-versa.

-However the similarity ends with that. `h5::pt_t` internals are different from other H5CPP handles, as it has internal buffer and a custom data transfer pipeline.
+However, that's where the similarity ends.
+The `h5::pt_t` internals are different from other H5CPP handles, as it has an internal buffer and a custom data transfer pipeline.
 This pipeline can also be used in regular data-transfer operations by adding `h5::experimental` to data transfer property lists.
 The experimental pipeline is [documented here.][308]